-- 1. health services for organ and tissue transplants, except as identified under Transplantation Services in Section 6, Additional Coverage Details unless United HealthCare determines the transplant to be appropriate according to UnitedHealthcare's transplant guidelines; - 2. mechanical or animal organ transplants, except services related to the implant or removal of a circulatory assist device (a device that supports the heart while the patient waits for a suitable donor heart to become available); and - 3. donor costs for organ or tissue transplantation to another person (these costs may be payable through the recipient's benefit plan).
+- 1. health services for organ and tissue transplants, except as identified under Transplantation Services in Section 6, Additional Coverage Details unless United HealthCare determines the transplant to be appropriate according to UnitedHealthcare's transplant guidelines; - 2. health services for transplants involving animal organs; and - 3. donor costs for organ or tissue transplantation to another person (these costs may be payable through the recipient's benefit plan).